hellofresh/kangal/docs/README.md

 Please read [docs/jmeter/README.md](jmeter/README.md) for further details.

 ## Adding a new load generator
-Kangal can be easily extended to add different load generators as backends.
+Kangal can be easily extended by adding different load generators as backends.

 Requirements to add new load generators are: